 Below are various initiatives in the Byram Hills School District and the professional learning opportunities for teachers and administrators.

 The Byram Hills School District, in seeking to live its mission to create an "environment of mutual respect," adopted a set of core values with respect to character education.
 These values were determined based upon a survey of parents, teachers and students.
-Adopted over ten years ago, the District supports programs and activities to promote the character education principles:
+Adopted over ten years ago, the District supports programs and activities

 In 2005 the

 The Cultural Proficiency Study Groups at Coman Hill and Wampus Elementary Schools meet monthly to continue training and to plan for additional programs, efforts and initiatives to support the District goals of cultural proficiency.
-A Student Leadership Board was created to train high school students on the cultural proficiency framework; these high school students become leaders of efforts to promote a school climate built on respect for self and others.
+A Student Leadership Board was created to train high school students

 The links below offer detailed information about this important initiative.

 The Byram Hills School District recognizes the importance of educating students, parents, faculty and community members about environmental responsibility.
 The District models best practices in the schools, develops a coordinated K-12 curriculum, integrates environmentally sustainable products and practices into the facilities and transportation departments, and finds partners with local, state and national communities and organizations.